Ocawesome101/CC-MISS/README.md

 ## Pitfalls
 MISS would benefit from not rebuilding the chest index as often as it does - with a lot of chests/items it takes a while.

 _added 2022-06-18_: You can enable an experimental chest index cache with the `miss.cache_index` setting.
 This is not perfect but speeds up load times significantly.
-If you run into `Too long without yielding` errors while saving the index, disable it.